Max ROI with GPS Tracking for Trucks

-Businesses have already voted with their budgets.
-The global GPS tracking device market was valued at USD 3.67 billion in 2025 and is projected to reach USD 9.59 billion by 2034, with an 11.5% CAGR, driven largely by fleet management and logistics using the technology for real-time monitoring, route optimization, and fuel-efficiency gains, according to Fortune Business Insights on the GPS tracking device market.
-That's not a niche security category.
-That's an operations category.
+The global GPS tracking device market was valued at USD 3.67 billion in 2025 and is projected to reach USD 9.59 billion by 2034, with an 11.5% CAGR, driven largely by fleet management and logistics using the technology for real-time monitoring, route optimization, and fuel-efficiency gains.
+1 That’s not a niche security category.
+That’s an operations category.

 Stop Thinking About Theft and Start Thinking About Profit